tbrowder/Astro-Almanac/README.md

 # OUTPUT: «See output file '2022.json'␤»
 ```

+Note that times for events are always expressed as UTC.

 DESCRIPTION
 ===========

-`Astro::Almanac` provides daily observation data (for a specific Earth surface location at sea level), on the Sun, Moon, and planets, all output as a JSON file named `astro-data-YYYY.json` (default name, but user-selectable).
+**Astro::Almanac** provides daily observation data (for a specific Earth surface location at sea level), on the Sun, Moon, and planets, all output as a JSON file named `astro-data-YYYY.json` (default name, but user-selectable).

 Under the covers it uses several scripts from an excellent Perl module.
 To install the Perl module execute, as root: `cpanm Astro::Montenbruck`.
 Be sure the version is at least 1.24.